stijanic/mvs/README.md

 - Display users: `DISPLAY U`
 - Send a message to a user: `SEND 'TEST MESSAGE' HERC01`
 - Cancel session: `CANCEL U=HERC01`
-- Start FTPD: `START FTPD,SRVPORT=2100` (FTPD is not working with some Hercules which are not shipped with TK4-)
+- Start FTPD: `START FTPD,SRVPORT=2100`
+  - FTPD is not working with some Hercules which are not shipped with TK4-
+  - Stop it manually: `CANCEL FTPD`
 - Connect/disconnect terminal: `V NET,ACT,ID=CUU0C2` / `V NET,INACT,ID=CUU0C2`
 - Give authorization for console: `V 010,CONSOLE,AUTH=ALL`